Projects

 As a condition of the planning concent for the project, the local authority insisted on an automatic fire control system in accordance with the Building Regulations, within the basement level due to the specific risk and hazard of the carpark, plantrooms and stores.

-Incendia acted as the specialist fire engineering consultants for the projects consulting engineers to develop the proposal for the basement fire control system.
+Incendia acted as the specialist fire engineering consultants for the projects consulting engineers to develop the proposal

 The system had to be effective for controlling a class A fire within the plant and store rooms and a class A and B fire within the car park and also achieve the requirements of the Building Regulations – Approved Document B – Vol 2.